MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/plan-for-disaster-recovery.md

 ### Cold standby recovery

 In a cold standby disaster recovery scenario, you recover by setting up a new farm in a new location, (preferably by using a scripted deployment), and restoring backups.
-Or, you can recover by restoring the farm using a backup solution such as System Center 2016 - Data Protection Manager (DPM) or System Center 2012 - Data Protection Manager (DPM).
-System Center Data Protection Manager protects your data at the computer operating system level and lets you restore each server individually.
+Or, you can recover by restoring the farm using a backup solution such as System Center - Data Protection Manager (DPM).
+DPM protects your data at the computer operating system level and lets you restore each server individually.
 This article does not contain detailed instructions for how to create and recover in cold standby scenarios.
 For more information, see:

 - [Overview of backup and recovery in SharePoint Server](backup-and-recovery-overview.md)